Core Program Application

 Highest

 A project with a README.
 A notebook that shows real thought.
 Competition participation with a write-up.
-Evidence of doing something beyond saying "quant sounds interesting."
+Signs you have done something beyond saying "quant sounds interesting."
 No concrete projects or practice.
 Generic statements.
-Evidence that this is the first time they've engaged with the field at all.
+It reads like this is the first time they've engaged with the field at all.

 Curiosity & Initiative